Raj6939/onchain-zk-kyc/README.md

 **The Solution**

 To address the challenge of verifying the Issuer's attestation for the submitted ZK-Proof, we can leverage Chainlink Functions.
-This allows the Verifier Contract on EVM Chain to confirm the Issuer's attestation for the submitted proof on the Hypersign ID chain.
+This allows the Verifier Contract on the EVM Chain to confirm the Issuer's attestation for the submitted proof on the Hypersign ID chain.
 The process can be visualized through the following simplified diagram.

 **Flow Diagram**